wayn111/crowd-admin/README_en.md

 ### Introduction
 - Learning-oriented open source framework, simple and efficient, reasonable modular split, showing the essence of technology
-- Crowdfounding is a streamlined background admin system developed with SpringMVC+Shiro+Mybatis-Plus as the core
+- crowd-admin is a streamlined background admin system developed with SpringMVC+Shiro+Mybatis-Plus as the core
 - Encache + Redis configuration switch
 - Websocket message push
 - Druid dataSource and Monitor web page